THIS CAFE LIFE

 Remove the lamb shanks and keep warm.

 Remove the star anise pod and blend the braising liquid with an immersion blender.
 Strain through a fine mesh sieve, using a spatula to push liquids through, into a clean saucepan.
-Discarding the solids.
+Discard the solids.
 Bring the sauce to a boil over high heat and reduce by half.

 Reduce heat to medium, whisk in the butter until fully emulsified.
 Taste and adjust seasoning with salt, pepper, and a squeeze of lemon if desired.